 A warm hat

 I opted for Mountain Warehouse ski gloves.
-Although they were one of my bulkier items, they were perfectly lightweight, warm and flexible and most definitely needed on those freezing cold mornings when I could barely feel my fingers as I took down my tent.
+Although they were one of my bulkier pieces of Appalachian Trail gear, they were perfectly lightweight, warm and flexible.
+They were most definitely needed on those freezing cold mornings when I could barely feel my fingers as I took down my tent.

-I wore my Regatta Pack It Waterproof Over Trousers a lot more than I expected, but not for the reasons I initially thought.
+I wore my Regatta Pack It Waterproof Over Trousers a lot more than I expected.
 It turns out that they make excellent wind breaks and are great for keeping you well insulated when it’s freezing cold.
 I used them for these benefits more than I ever did for rain.

 Overall thoughts: Like my pair of Inov-8’s, the Altra’s fit me perfectly.
 I have fairly wide feet and long toes and found that the large toe box gave them plenty of room to spread out without hitting the sides.
 The zero-drop design had no negative effect on my feet, although I did hear that some hikers experienced pain in their achilles tendons because of this.